br-mat/annoying-plant/README.md

 Now we can start to write the actual programm.
 Starting with a simple sketch to show basic functionality.
 Make sure your Pico is connected for the next steps.
 It should be select automatically the right port.
 <pre><code>
 #Hello World!

+# import existing code
 import time
+from machine import Pin

-ledpin = Pin(25, Pin.OUT) # here we declare the variable ledpin as Pin 25 in output mode
+ledpin = Pin(25, Pin.OUT) # here we declare the 'ledpin' as Pin 25 in output mode, variables in python can be anything basically (type will be handled automatically)

-print("Hello World!") # this will print "Hello World!" to the console in our IDE, the message will be sent by the Pico over USB-serial interface
+print("Hello World!") # this will print "Hello World!" to the console in our IDE, the message will be sent by the Pico over USB-serial interface message='Test!123' print(message) #this will print the variable message (which is a string in this case)

-ledpin.value(1) # now we output a HIGH signal on the defined ledpin time.sleep(1) # wait for 1 second, the controller wont do ANYTHING while this period of time time.sleep_ms(1) # wait for 1 millisecond
+ledpin.value(1) # now we output a HIGH signal on the defined ledpin (anything except 0 is counted as HIGH) time.sleep(1) # wait for 1 second, the controller wont do ANYTHING while this period of time time.sleep_ms(1) # wait for 1 millisecond